rolandtoth/promoBox/README.md

 * set start/end date of showing the popup
 * set number of days after the popup should be shown again
 * specify urls or hashes to show or hide the popup
+* interstitial feature with countdown timer and skip link
 * autoclose after given seconds
-* interstitial feature with countdown timer and skip link
 * delayed start
 * easy deployment: one JavaScript file, no library needed
 * custom CSS classes for easy styling
-* localization: all texts are configurable
+* localization: all texts configurable
 * callback functions on start, button click and close

 **Demo**: [http://codepen.io/rolandtoth/pen/Kkdln](http://codepen.io/rolandtoth/pen/Kkdln)